How ‘Common Law Marriages' work in Wisconsin

 Common law marriage is not recognized in Wisconsin.
 Cohabitation, regardless of the duration, is not recognized as a legal marriage in Wisconsin.
-For this reason, those in a cohabitant relationship will need to rely on Wisconsin's contract and other laws to properly terminate a relationship and correctly divide property.
+For this reason, those in a cohabitant relationship will need to file what is known as a WATTS case to legally divide property and protect their rights.

 Is Common Law marriage (Cohabitation) legal in Wisconsin?